STAR Kids Appeals

 P. O. Box 2488

-You have the right to keep getting any service the health plan denied or reduced, at least until the final hearing decision is made if you ask for a fair hearing by the later of: (1) 10 calendar days following the MCO's mailing of the notice of the action, or (2) the day the health plan's letter says your service will be reduced or end.
-If you do not request a fair hearing by this date, the service the health plan denied will be stopped.
+You have the right to keep getting any service the health plan denied or reduced, at least until the final hearing decision is made if you ask for a fair hearing by the later of: (1) 10 calendar business days following Cook Children’s Health Plan’s mailing of the notice of the action adverse benefit determination.

 If you ask for a fair hearing, you will get a packet of information letting you know the date, time and location of the hearing.
 Most fair hearings are held by telephone.
 At that time, you or your representative can tell why you need the service the health plan denied.
-The Health and Human Services Commission will give you a final decision within 90 days from the date you asked for the hearing.
+HHSC will give you a final decision within 90 days from the date you asked for the hearing.

-Your Service Coordinator or a Member Advocates can help you file a request for a State Fair Hearing.
+Your Service Coordinator or a Member Advocate can help you file a request for a State Fair Hearing.
 Call us and we can help you get the process started.

 - Toll Free: 1-844-843-0004